 Afraid?
 "Don’t you be afraid, for I am with you.
 Don’t be dismayed, for I am your God.
 I will strengthen you.
 Yes, I will help you.
 Yes, I will uphold you with the right hand of my righteousness" (Isaiah 41:10).

 Transformation comes with a renewed mind.
 Renewal comes as we soak in the Word of God, learning His ways and understanding our Father’s wisdom.

-The 10 Commandments – remember these?
+The 10 Commandments are paraphrased below – remember these?
 Given generations ago, God’s will remains solid in them.

 Then there are the umbrella New Testament commandments.
 These two tidy up the law well and usher us into today’s age.

 "Jesus said to him, 'You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 A second likewise is this, ‘You shall love your neighbor as yourself’" (Matthew 22:37-39).